 Learning an instrument is a wonderful skill to develop for a lifetime of enjoyment and it can lead to a professional career!
 Adults are often heard to say they wish they had learnt a musical instrument or they wish they hadn’t given up practising whatever instrument they were learning!

-Private and small group tuition is also available on a number of instruments including piano, guitar, drums, flute, saxophone and violin.
+Private and small group tuition is also available on a number of instruments including piano, guitar, drums, flute, saxophone, violin and voice.
 Tuition forms are available from the school office.

 Singing is a large component of the weekly Music lesson for all groups.
 It is an activity that has been shown to stimulate the whole brain and after all, their voice is the instrument that everyone carries with them!

 The school production is a biannual production.
-This year we performed “And the winner is… The Wizard Of Oz”
+Last year we performed “And the winner is… The Wizard Of Oz”